 If you are concerned about your baby’s hair pulling habit, chop his hair.
-If your baby has long hair, then certainly he may be able to pull them, however, if you feel that you don’t want to chop your baby’s hair, then you may tie your baby’s hair in a ponytail.
+If your baby has long hair, then certainly, he will be able to pull them.
+However, if you don’t want to chop your baby’s hair, then you may tie his hair in a ponytail.

 2. Exhibit No Reaction

-When your baby pulls your hair to grab your attention, and you listen to him, then he may keep doing that again and again.
-We suggest that whenever your baby exhibits this kind of behaviour, you don’t react to it.
-Stay quiet and do not react.
-Slowly and gradually your baby will understand and let go this habit.
+When your baby pulls your hair to grab your attention, and you listen to him, he may keep doing that again and again.
+Remaining quiet and not reacting whenever your baby exhibits this kind of behaviour can slowly and gradually help him let go of this habit.